AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

         /docroot
 ```

-You specify the directory in which you want the dispatcher to populate and managed as a cache directory.
+You specify the directory in which you want the Dispatcher to populate and managed as a cache directory.

 <div style="color: #000;border-left: 6px solid #2196F3;background-color:#ddffff;"><b>Note:</b>
 This directory should match the Apache document root setting for the domain your web server is configured to use.